RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="photos-of-final-products/signalization-by-fireplace/type-1/all-installation-1.jpg" width="450px" alt="All installation of the panel type 1 by a fireplace.">
 </p>
 <p align="center">
 Picture 16: The panel type 1.
-The panel with bottom PCB.
-The panel with top PCB.
+The panel with the bottom PCB.
+The panel with the top PCB.
 All installation by a fireplace.
 </p>

 **Type 2**

 It is used a [installation box](https://www.gme.cz/v/1511578/u-01-26-instalacni-krabice) (Vigan manufacturer, EAN 90317), the picture 17.
-The holder for PCB top printed from 3D printer.
-This printed part is pasted with epoxy adhesive.
+The holder for the PCB top printed from 3D printer. his printed part is pasted with epoxy adhesive.

 <p align="center">
 <img src="photos-of-final-products/signalization-by-fireplace/type-2/panel-with-pcb-bottom.jpg" width="450px" alt="The panel type 2 with bottom PCB.">
 <img src="photos-of-final-products/signalization-by-fireplace/type-2/panel-with-pcb-top.jpg" width="450px" alt="The panel type 2 with top PCB.">
 </p>
 <p align="center">
 Picture 17: The panel type 2.
-The panel with bottom PCB.
-The panel with top PCB.
+The panel with the bottom PCB.
+The panel with the top PCB.
 </p>

 ---